 Self-Assess for Career Success

 People spend, on average, one third of their lives at work.
-Wouldn’t you prefer to spend this time in work in which you can excel and be happy?
-Unfortunately, you cannot trust yourself entirely to identify your personal strengths and attributes.
-You will need to build an accurate mirror to provide you with an objective reflection of who you think you are.
+Wouldn’t you prefer to spend this time on work in which you can excel and be happy?
+For this, you will need to build an accurate mirror to provide you with an objective reflection of who you think you are.

-Friends, colleagues, teachers and employers can help - but they are also fallible human beings!
+Such self-awareness is challenging!
+Friends, colleagues, teachers and employers can help - but they have blind spots!
 Before reaching out to them, it is best to reflect on your beliefs about yourself.
 Then you can prepare pointed questions to test your assumptions with those you trust who know you well.

-We recommend that you start with the psychometric online tools and self-assessments on this page:
+We recommend that you start with the psychometric online tools and self-assessments on this page - for 3 main reasons:

-- Because they have been designed to provide you with objective information about yourself.
+- They have been designed to provide you with objective information about yourself.

-- Because they will highlight any questions that need further exploration.
+- They will highlight any questions that need further exploration.
 E.g. Helping others is what I look most for in a job – how would I most like to help others at work?

-- Because they provide you with the language used to describe yourself in detail – this language will also strengthen your job applications and interviews.
+- They provide you with the language used to describe yourself in detail – this language will also strengthen your job applications and interviews.

 Imagine that you are asked one of these (typical) questions at a job interview today: